Frontmatter---name: 06b-Bicep CodeGendescription: Expert Azure Bicep IaC specialist...model: ["GPT-5.5"] # (1)!tools: [list of allowed tools] # (2)!handoffs: - label: "Step 6: Deploy" agent: 07b-Bicep Deploy # (3)! prompt: "Deploy the Bicep templates..."---# Body (≤ 500 lines)## MANDATORY: Read Skil

 Section titled “Handoffs”Agents do not communicate directly.
 Instead, each agent produces artifact files

 in agent-output/{project}/ that the next agent reads as input.
-The Conductor
+The Orchestrator

 orchestrates this by delegating to one agent at a time, collecting its output,

 and routing to the next step.
-At approval gates, the Conductor writes a
+At approval gates, the Orchestrator writes a

 00-handoff.md summary document that enables session resume.